mohdtarique909/ARP-Spoofer/README.md

 3. The tool will start sending spoofed ARP packets, redirecting the target's traffic through your machine.

 4. To stop the tool, press `CTRL + C`.
 The ARP tables will be restored to their original state.

+## Disclaimer

+This tool is for educational purposes only.
+Use it at your own risk.
+The author is not responsible for any misuse or damage caused by this tool.